yangc95/Pairboarding/README.md

 Summarize the project you took initiative on
 Describe what you did -- be concise, but give just enough detail so that your interviewer (who just met you) can follow easily
 What was the result?
 How was the project/situation improved because of your actions?

+### The DS&A directory is based off Udemy Course : The Missing Computer Science and Coding Interview Bootcamp